Thoracic Outlet Syndrome

 Impaired circulation to the extremities (discolored, cold hands)

-Weakness of the hand and arm muscles
+Weakness or heaviness of the hand and arm muscles

 Following a detailed history, orthopedic tests and a neurological evaluation will be performed to determine if you have TOS.
 X-rays may reveal an extra rib (cervical rib) that is contributing to your TOS.
 X-rays may also rule out other conditions that may be causing your symptoms.
 In some cases, a specialized protocol of MRI studies may be recommended.